klust/SupercomputersForStarters/docs/C02_Processors/C02_S11_Difference.md

 [chapter of storage](../C04_Storage/index.md).

 **Supercomputers need appropriate software to function as a supercomputer!
-In fact, one key point of supercomputing since the mid '80s has been adapting software to be able to use cheaper hardware at scale rather than investing in extremely expensive hardware that still cannot do the job as well as good software can do.**
+In fact, one key point of supercomputing since the mid '80s (and early 80's in research) has been adapting software to be able to use cheaper hardware at scale rather than investing in extremely expensive hardware that still cannot do the job as well as good software can do.**